Skip to footer content

 3. Installing IronPDF

-npm i @ironsoftware/ironpdf
+npm install @ironsoftware/ironpdf

 This command will download and install the IronPDF library, making it available for use in your project.
-To install the IronPDF engine that is required for using IronPDF Library, run the following command on the console:
+To install the IronPDF engine that is required for using the IronPDF Library, run the following command on the console:

 npm install @ironsoftware/ironpdf-engine-windows-x64

-4. HTML to PDF generation
+4. HTML to PDF Generation

 Converting a web page to a PDF is a frequent requirement, especially when dealing with dynamic content generated by a server.
 IronPDF makes this process simple.
 Here's a basic code example: